LittleWM/ggivings/docs/policy/bylaw.md

 The Foundation shall prepare and file annual financial statements and reports with the relevant authorities, in accordance with the laws of the country or countries in which it operates.

 ## Article X - Dissolution
-In the event of the dissolution of the Foundation, all assets shall be distributed to another private operating foundation that has a similar charitable, scientific, and educational purpose, as determined by the Board of Directors and in accordance with the laws of the country or countries in which it operates.
+Upon the dissolution of this organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.

 ## Article XI - Amendments
 These bylaws may be amended by a two-thirds (2/3) vote of the membership at a regular or special meeting, provided that notice of the proposed amendment has been given to the membership at least ten (10) days prior to the meeting.